 The Catskills are home to some of the most diverse hiking in the northeast, with natural attractions that include waterfalls, lakes and spectacular views that span the northeast.
 From the top of the nearby Overlook Trail you can see five states on a clear day!

-Our innkeeper Karen is an avid outdoor enthusiast and is always happy to discuss recreation options near Woodstock, NY with guests.
+Our innkeeper is an outdoor enthusiast and is always happy to discuss recreation options near Woodstock, NY with guests.